About Oak Hill School

 With more than 40 students (and growing!) across our elementary and secondary education programs, Oak Hill benefits from extensive campus opportunities, including 7 classrooms, speech and psychotherapy rooms, an occupational therapy studio, an organic vegetable garden, gymnasium, natural and synthetic turf athletic fields and an outdoor swimming pool.

 Students also participate in regularly scheduled visits to outside organizations for service learning, arts education and social interaction.
 The town of San Anselmo, for example, provides varied opportunities for library visits, shopping, public transit trips and internships.
-The school’s three vans, and the Golden Gate Transit system, make the greater Bay Area available to Oak Hill students of all ages.
+The school’s four vans, and the Golden Gate Transit system, make the greater Bay Area available to Oak Hill students of all ages.

 Oak Hill faculty also provide a lab setting for teachers and therapists training in relationship-based methods.